How do you recognise rockstar PR consultants?

 Ask yourself: Are you waiting for authority to tell you what to do or how to succeed?
 Are you waiting for the authority to permit you?
 Are you waiting for someone to give you a chance?

-How to Spot PR Rockstars in Recruiting Interviews
+How To Spot PR Rockstars When Recruiting

 So, how do you determine if the candidate in front of is a rockstar PR consultant — or if they have rockstar potential?